Jounce-lang/RavensOne/archive/ROADMAP_Q1_2026.md

 ## Phase 6: Developer Experience & Tooling

 ### Goal
-Transform RavensOne from a working compiler into a **delightful development experience** with modern IDE support, debugging tools, and comprehensive documentation.
+Transform JounceOne from a working compiler into a **delightful development experience** with modern IDE support, debugging tools, and comprehensive documentation.

 ### Key Deliverables